jolibrain/deepdetect/docs/api.md

 ## Output connectors

-The output connector is at this stage very simple, and dedicated to supervised machine learning output.
+The output connector controls the output formats for supervised and unsupervised models.

 Its two main features are the control of the number of predictions per URI, and the output templating, which allows for custom output and seamless integration in external applications.
+Other options modulates the output format.

 Parameter            | Type   | Optional | Default | Description
 ---------            | ----   | -------- | ------- | -----------